YosepRA/obsidian-notes/StudioYosepRA/02 - Source Materials/Books/The Six Pillars of Self-Esteem - Nathaniel Branden.md

 One of the worst feelings to have is when we doubt our own minds.
 Whenever an idea pops up in my brain, I would ask myself "Who are you to have an idea?
 Oh, do you really think your idea is good?
 How cute."

 When I continue to undermine or disrespect my own mind, it's inevitable that I will grow and see myself as unreliable.
-Why would I rely on my own brain who can only spout nonsense, while the fact is it's my fault that I continue to acknowledge the products of my brain.
+Why would I rely on my own brain who can only spout nonsense, while the fact is it's my fault that I continue to not acknowledge the products of my brain.

+**p14**
+"Self-esteem creates a set of implicit expectations about what is possible and appropriate to us.
+These expectations tend to generate the actions that turn them into realities.
+And the realities confirm and strengthen the original beliefs.
+Self-esteem, high or low, tends to be a generator of self-fulfilling prophecies."

+Talking about self-fulfilling prophecies.
+That which we believe and have conviction on *is* our reality.
+If we convict ourselves to be someone who is incapable and insufficient to face life, then it shall become our reality.

+How can we be something we think we are not?
+How can I be a capable and reliable person to myself if I genuinely believe that I'm not good enough for life on earth?
+There must be a fire when there is smoke.
+There must be a cause of an effect.
+There must be beliefs and convictions of an action.

+**p14**
+"What we make an effort to learn and what we achieve is based, at least in part, on what we think is possible and appropriate to us."

+When we genuinely believe that something is possible, then it's a half-work done.
+The rest depends on your honest effort.

+I, for example, believe that being a good software engineer isn't outside of my reach.
+I never had the privilege to attend computer science college.
+However, I truly believe that I can reach a satisfying height for myself when it comes to mastering software engineering and computer science.

+I don't think I'm trapped in the hole of Dunning-Kruger effect either, because I truly understand how vast the world of software engineering is.
+So vast that I won't have enough time and energy to study and understand it all in my short life span.

+My halted progress at this moment however is the result of my indecision and fear about life in general than my convictions about my abilities to pursuit this journey.
+Therefore.
+I pray that I could come in peace with myself and restart this journey with an earnest and clear heart.